KeyboardKit/website/collections/_features/Emojis.md

 EmojiVersion.v15.emojis       // 🫨🫸🫷🪿🫎🪼🫏🪽🪻🫛🫚🪇🪈🪮🪭🩷🩵🩶🪯🛜...
 ```

-KeyboardKit defines emoji categories, support for skin tone variations, emoji and unicode version information, etc. in a way that only exposes supported features to your users.
+KeyboardKit defines standard and custom emoji categories, support for skin tone variations, emoji version information, etc. in a way that only exposes supported features to your users.

 <a name="pro">
 ## 👑 KeyboardKit Pro

-KeyboardKit Pro unlocks an **EmojiKeyboard** that mimics the native emoji keyboard and supports native features like categories, skin tone variations, search, etc.
+KeyboardKit Pro unlocks an `EmojiKeyboard` that mimics a native emoji keyboard, with supports for emoji categories, skin tone variations, search, etc.

 <img width="450" alt="An EmojiKeyboard" src="{{page.assets}}emojikeyboard.jpg" />